GigglesPotato/task-timer/README.md

 2. Allow the user to export their timesheet as a csv file
 3. Allow the user to edit their timesheet
 ## Usage
+run the script with the command line using python task_timer.py